arpnneupane/capstone_project_idea/rmd/further_exploration_of_the_data.md

 this.
 However, since we are counting “features” per document and looking across all our documents, I thought why not?

-The following was taken from Satijalab.org tutorial on singlecell clustering with Seurat
+The following was adaptedfrom Satijalab.org tutorial on singlecell clustering with Seurat

 ``` r